Temporary Amendments to PTO Policy and Holiday Schedule

 - Currently have a position that is eligible for PTO under the university’s Paid Time Off Policy; and

-- The employee must either (a) have been diagnosed with COVID-19 (applies whether working on-site or remotely); or (b) have been ordered to self-isolate due to exposure to COVID-19 (applies only if working on-site)
+- Either (a) have been diagnosed with COVID-19 (applies whether working on-site or remotely); or (b) have been ordered to self-isolate due to exposure to COVID-19 (applies only if working on-site)

 To apply for COVID-19 Time Off, please review the detailed instructions in the Emergency Time Off and COVID-19 Time Off Requests Quick Guide [pdf].